benbria/coffee-coverage/README.md

 Quick Start
 -----------

-From your project's folder, run:
+Assuming you have a folder named "test" full of mocha tests, which directly loads your .coffee files, then from your project's folder, run:

     npm install --save-dev coffee-coverage
     npm install --save-dev istanbul